puppetlabs/puppet-docs/source/puppet/5.3/hiera_quick.md

 * The node you are testing against should have contacted the server at least once as this makes the facts for that node available to the lookup command (otherwise you will need to supply the facts yourself on the command line).
 * Make sure the command uses the global `confdir` and `codedir`, so it has access to your live data.
 If you’re not running `puppet lookup` as root user, specify `--codedir` and `--confdir` on the command line.
 * If you use PuppetDB, you can use any node’s facts in a lookup by specifying `--node <NAME>`.
 Hiera can automatically get that node’s real facts and use them to resolve data.
-* If you do not use PuppetDB, or if you want to test for a set of facts that doesn’t exist, provide facts in a YAML or JSON file and specify that file as part of the command, with `--facts <FILE>`.
+* If you do not use PuppetDB, or if you want to test for a set of facts that don't exist, provide facts in a YAML or JSON file and specify that file as part of the command with `--facts <FILE>`.
 To get a file full of facts, rather than creating one from scratch, run `facter -p --json > facts.json` on a node that is similar to the node you want to examine, copy the `facts.json` file to your Puppet Server node, and edit it as needed.
 	*	The PDK toolset comes with predefined fact sets for a variety of platforms.
 You can use those if you  want to test against platforms you do not have, or if you want "typical facts" for a kind of platform.
 * If you are not getting the values you expect, try re-running the command with `--explain`.
-The `--explain` flag  makes Hiera output a full explanation for which data sources it searched and what it found in them.
+The `--explain` flag  makes Hiera output a full explanation of which data sources it searched and what it found in them.

 Related topics: [The puppet lookup command][cli], [confdir][confdir], [codedir][codedir].